JBarna/ideas/_posts/2022-03-01-On-The-Origins-Of-Trust.md

 ---
-title: "On the Origins of Trust"
+title: "The Origins of Our Ideas"
-description: "What implications can we identify about ourselves and socieity by examining the origins of trust?"
+description: "Without first principles, how do we decide on our ideas?"
 layout: post
 toc: false
 comments: true